Oku1-Android/AutomobileApp/README.md

 # AutomobileApp
-This app is an automobile display app where you can register, login, upload, edit and delete  cars
+This app is an automobile display app where you can register, login, upload, edit,delete and display cars